Yamagi/mdserve/README.md

 ## Installation

 You'll need the *go* tools in version 1.13 or higher.
-Additionally *packr2* is required to crunch the static assets into the binary, it can be installed with:

-  `% go get -u github.com/gobuffalo/packr/v2/packr`

 1. Clone the Github repo into a local directory and change into it.
-2. Create the packr files: `% cd cmd/mdserve; packr2; cd -`
+2. Pack the assets: `% go generate ./assets`
-3. Compile the executable: `go build github.com/yamagi/mdserve/cmd/mdserve`
+3. Compile the executable: `go build ./cmd/mdserve`